Friday, March 18, 2022

 As you may know, bruschetta is the deliciously world-renowned Italian open sandwich (no bread on top), made with a thick slice of grilled bread, traditionally topped with simple fresh tomatoes, flavored with garlic and basil.

 But really, a bruschetta, as any sandwich, is a blank canvass for your culinary imagination to come alive.
-You can work from the basic recipe and add your favorite ingredients.
+You can work from the basic recipe and add your favorite fresh ingredients.

 For this recipe, you need savory tomatoes (make sure to smell your tomatoes before buying them).
+You can use heirloom tomatoes (like I did) or also sweet cherry tomatoes, campari or grape tomatoes.

 One more secret: I like to cut the bread in extra thick slices, so that when you grill the bread it will be golden and crunchy on the outside, but still soft on the inside.
 If you were to slice the bread too thin, you'd end up with fully crunchy toast... which is NOT what I look for in my bruschetta.

-As I mentioned, you can really go crazy with your bruschetta toppings.
-Think: avocado/ tomatoes, grilled veggies and a drizzle of pesto sauce, fresh mozzarella/cucumber and tomatoes ... the options are endless.
+Think: avocado/ tomatoes, grilled veggies and a drizzle of pesto sauce, a drizzle of balsamic vinegar, fresh mozzarella cheese, ricotta cheese, cucumber and ripe tomatoes, grilled red peppers, roasted tomatoes, fresh herbs, ... the options are endless.

 Here are two other recipes for bruschetta you might like.